pkhaan/DistributedSystemsProject/README.md

 - Type "file" to initiate file upload.
 The file is also being uploaded to user's profile and shared to the live topic conversation
 - Type "exit" to disconnect current user (both consumer and publisher)

 3. Chat history is also implemented.
-When initially connecting to the broker, any user is being sent the chat history along with the files shared.
+Any user (consumer), when initially connecting to the broker, is being sent the chat history along with the files shared.
 Files shared are being downloaded automatically.

 Note that download folder is hardcoded to:
 USERDIR\DownloadedContent\